moufmouf/pimple-interop/README.md

 How to use it?
 --------------
 Instead of using the `Pimple` class, you can use the `PimpleInterop` class.
 This class extends `Pimple`.
-`PimpleInterop` implements `ContainerInterface` and `ParentAwareContainerInterface`.
-This means you can access your Pimple entries by using the `get` and `has` methods, and that you can chain containers using the `setParentContainer` method.
+`PimpleInterop` implements `ContainerInterface`.
+This means you can access your Pimple entries by using the `get` and `has` methods.
+`PimpleInterop` constructor accepts an optional "root" container as a first argument.
+This means you can chain `PimpleInterop` with another container.
+Dependencies will be fetched from the "root" container rather than from PimpleInterop.

 Here is a sample chaining 2 Pimple instances (in the real world, you would rather chain Pimple with another DI container, of course: